medic/cht-docs/content/en/contribute/code/workflow.md

 A good workflow would be to work locally, pushing to a remote branch as you make progress, possibly open a draft PR for some initial collaboration on tricky parts, and once everything is done, convert the draft PR to a regular PR to be reviewed.

+### Reviewing

+The author and reviewer should use this [guide to code reviewing](https://google.github.io/eng-practices/review/developer/).

 ### Updating The Issue With What You Actually Did

 Add a comment to the GitHub issue with what the final change actually was.
 This is important for multiple cases including: